Raptor conservation: Utility poles

 There are over 185 million power line poles in the United States, each posing some risk of electrocution.
 Bird electrocutions are the result of three factors: biology, environment, and engineering.
 The issue is largely focused on raptors because their size, hunting behaviors, and nesting preferences make them particularly susceptible.
 Biological and environmental factors that are found to influence risk of electrocution are body size, age, behavior, prey type, habitat, season, and weather.
 Long-term research has revealed that the issue is not limited to raptors and that the interactions of other species with power poles - specifically those related to perching, roosting, and loafing - can result in power outages and electrocutions.
 Electrocutions have been reported in more than 30 non-raptor North American species, including ravens and crows, storks, herons, pelicans, gulls, magpies, and jays.
 Species living in areas devoid of natural perches are also more vulnerable to electrocution as they rely on high points in the environment to hunt from and advertise territory and their choices are often limited to power poles.
 Additionally, poles atop ridges are especially appealing for raptors, as they afford a wide field of view of the surrounding environment.
 Placement of poles in prime habitat or along migration routes has caused higher mortality, and rates increase late in the summer during fledging when young, inexperienced birds proliferate.
 Bathing behavior at times of rain or snow makes birds more conductive to electricity, and orientation of pole cross arms with regard to prevailing winds can increase risk of contact with electrical components depending on ease of take-off and landing.

 Over half of North American and a majority of European raptor species have been affected by electrocution.
 European utility equipment is made of steel, increasing conductivity of the whole structure.
 While electrocution doesn't threaten the viability of most raptor populations, the whole of human impacts can, so it is sensible to reduce known causes of mortality in any way possible.
 Burying cables, installing perch deterrents, and attentive placement of poles are ways to reduce risk of death by electrocution.

 Wind turbines

 Because they hunt on the wing and have wind-specific flight behaviors, raptors are at risk of death from collisions with wind turbines.
 Red-tailed hawks at the controversial Altamont Pass Wind Resource Area are especially susceptible.
 The hawks usually hunt from perches but during high winds they hunt while soaring or kiting in place.
 Soaring on thermals brings them to the same elevation as turbine blades, while at higher winds kiting on slope updrafts can keep birds hovering in place next to a turbine in gusty winds.

-Raptors and turbines converge in windy areas, and a balance must be found between wildlife conservation and clean energy.
+Raptors and turbines converge in windy areas, and a balance must be found between wildlife conservation and wind energy.
 Planning wind farms away from prime habitat, turning off turbines at peak raptor presence and dismantling specific high-risk turbines can prevent raptor deaths.